IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

 {% endhint %}

 {% hint style="success" %}
-🎉 **Now we have a way to connect actions to events in OpenWhisk, how do we connect triggers to event sources like messages queues?
+🎉 **Excellent work!
+Now we have a way to connect actions to events in OpenWhisk, how do we connect triggers to event sources like messages queues?
 Enter trigger feeds…** 🎉
 {% endhint %}

 ---